andreasabel/inCode/entry/fictitious-forces.md

 poured normally the entire time, even though the ground is seen rotating around the plane in the background.

-In the ensuing discussion, someone commented that this was a good example demonstrating centrifugal force.
-Someone then replied "Actually, it's the centripetal force."
+In the ensuing discussion, someone commented this was a good example demonstrating *centrifugal force*.
+Someone then replied "*Actually, it's the centripetal force.*"

 I replied, and in the process of explaining why centripetal force *doesn't* explain what is happening here, I came to realize a few key misconceptions that